uharston/video-challenge/README.md

 ### Playlist

-Similiar to the dashboard, server data is loaded on page initialization. `Server.filterActiveMedia(response.data)` returns an array of active hashed_id confirmed by the server to filter the medias to be rendered from the Wistia API.
+Similar to the dashboard, server data is loaded on page initialization. `Server.filterActiveMedia(response.data)` returns an array of active hashed_id confirmed by the server to filter the media to be rendered from the Wistia API.

     Playlist.getMedias().then(async function(response) {
         var medias = await Server.filterActiveMedia(response.data)